HugoDaSilvaGit/Resanet/README.md

 **Introduction**

->Resanet is a web Ap using Flask framework and depending on Jinja template.
+>Resanet is a web App using Flask framework and depending on Jinja template.
 This App is a meal reservation App for public catering, specifically school or internal company.

 **Before Use**